 The Extension logo should be prominently displayed on all official Extension documentation and products both digital and print (business cards, newsletters, brochures, office stationery, web pages, emails, apparel, interactive media, presentation materials, videos, etc.).
 At no time should older versions of the logo or marks be used.

 - Logos used on banners and exhibits should stand above crowds, tables, and parked cars.
-Look for uncluttered, well-lighted, high-traffic spaces to set up exhibits.
+Look for uncluttered, well-lighted, high-traffic spaces to

 - Meeting attendees will know they’ve been to an Extension event if they see the logo prominently displayed.